0-complexity/OORKiller/README.md

 ## Disable ORK

-To disable ork from monitoring and taking any actions, add `development` in the kernel parameters of the host on which ork is running.
+To disable ork from monitoring and taking any actions, add `ork=development` in the kernel parameters of the host on which ork is running.

+To disable a specific monitoring, add `ork=<nomonitor>` in the kernel parameters where `<nomonitor>` can be any of the following:

+* `nocpu`: disables cpu monitoring
+* `nomem`: disables memory monitoring
+* `nonetwork`: disables network monitoring
+* `nofairusage`: disables fairusage monitoring